timship/data-engineering-portfolio/projects/marketplace-data-platform/README.md

 ---

-## 📦 Data
+## 📦 Sample Data

-The dataset is stored in parquet format and represents marketplace product data.
+Due to repository size limits, only sample parquet files are included in `data_examples/`.
+The full dataset used in the project contains over 1M records and is stored externally.

 ### Raw Data (S3 - Data Lake)
 - multiple parquet files (~1M records)